A proof of N.Takahashi's conjecture for $(\mathbb{P}^2,E)$ and a refined sheaves/Gromov-Witten correspondence: Some heuristic explanation

 \section{Some heuristic explanation}

-As in the rest of the paper, we consider $E$ a smooth cubic in the complex projective plane $\PP^2$.
+As in the rest of the paper, we consider a smooth cubic curve $E$ in the complex projective plane $\PP^2$.
 We denote by $V$ the complement of $E$ in $\PP^2$.
 As $E$ is an anticanonical divisor of $\PP^2$, the noncompact surface $V$ is naturally holomorphic symplectic.

-In this section, we give an heuristic conceptual explanation for the main result of the paper: the link between Gromov-Witten invariants of $(\PP^2,E)$ and Donaldson-Thomas invariants of $K_{\PP^2}$ through the scattering diagram $S(\fD^{\iin}_{y^+})$.
+In this section, we give a heuristic explanation for the main result of the paper: the link between Gromov-Witten invariants of $(\PP^2,E)$ and Donaldson-Thomas invariants of $K_{\PP^2}$ through the scattering diagram $S(\fD^{\iin}_{y^+})$.

-From the Gromov-Witten point of view, $S(\fD^{\iin}_{y^+})$ is living in a tropical version of $(\PP^2,E)$, and so morally (in some appropriate tropical limit) the base of a Strominger-Yau-Zaslow (SYZ) torus fibration on $V$.
-On the other hand, from the Donaldson-Thomas point of view, $S(\fD^{\iin}_{y^+})$ is living in a space of stability conditions on $\D^b_0(K_{\PP^2})$, more precisely in (a triple cover of) the stringy Kähler moduli space of $K_{\PP^2}$ (see \cref{section_stringy_kahler}).
+From the Gromov-Witten point of view, $S(\fD^{\iin}_{y^+})$ is contained in a tropical version of $(\PP^2,E)$, and so morally (in some appropriate tropical limit) in the base of a Strominger-Yau-Zaslow (SYZ) torus fibration on $V$.
+On the other hand, from the Donaldson-Thomas point of view, $S(\fD^{\iin}_{y^+})$ is contained in a space of stability conditions on the derived category $\D^b_0(K_{\PP^2})$ of coherent sheaves on $K_{\PP^2}$ set-theoretically supported on the zero-section.
+More precisely, $S(\fD^{\iin}_{y^+})$ is contained in (a triple cover of) the stringy Kähler moduli space of $K_{\PP^2}$ (see \cref{section_stringy_kahler}).
 Therefore, we need to understand why the base of the SYZ fibration on $(\PP^2,E)$ should be indentified with (a triple cover of) the stringy Kähler moduli space of $K_{\PP^2}$.
 Furthermore, we would like to understand why the holomorphic curves in the SYZ fibration of $V$, described tropically by $S(\fD^{\iin}_{y^+})$, should be related to Bridgeland semistable objects in $\D^b_0(K_{\PP^2})$, whose wall-crossing behavior is described by $S(\fD^{\iin}_{y^+})$.
 Our heuristic explanation will have three steps: \begin{enumerate} \item Hyperkähler rotation for $V$. \item Suspension from dimension $2$ to dimension $3$. \item Mirror symmetry for $K_{\PP^2}$. \end{enumerate}